nomicness/a-whole-new-world/laws.md

 **307.** PARSING VOTES: Only the most recent vote will be counted.
 All other votes by a given player will be ignored.

 **308.** If any players disagree about the legality of a move or the interpretation or application of a rule, any player may call for a Judgement.
 A Judgement is created by opening an issue.
 The issue must contain a summary of the dispute at hand.

+**310.** Players may exchange points.
+After points have been exchanged between the given players the total amount of points post exchange must equal the total amount of points pre exchange.